117503445/GoWebDAV/README.md

 3. NextCloud is too heavy and difficult to share files on the server.

-### Reasons to reinvent the wheel of a WebDAV Server

-I haven't seen a server implementation that can meet the above characteristics.
+Because I didn't see a server-side implementation that could meet the above features, this project recreated a WebDAV Server.

 ## Local debugging